 Most people mistake the Orion Nebula for a star in the constellation of Orion, but it is actually the most easily detectable naked-eye nebula in the entire night sky.
-It is also the favorite deep-sky object for stargazers to explore, so read on if you’d like to find out more about this magnificent star-forming region in the Orion constellation.
+This magnificent star-forming region is also a hugely popular deep-sky target for stargazers to explore.
+So, read on and find out what exactly is the Orion Nebula, where M42 is located, and lots more interesting Orion Nebula facts besides.

 1: Quick Facts